kvnkho/kevinkho.com/content/contact/index.md

 * reviewing conference proposals
 * career advice or portfolio advice for people breaking into the data industry

-I am also specifically looking for the following opportunities:
-* adjunct lecturer positions at a university
-* creating courses around big data

 Email: kdykho@gmail.com

 LinkedIn: https://www.linkedin.com/in/kvnkho